 There are plenty of other discussions out there about reformatting, compatibility, accessing files, and transferring data to and from SD and CF cards.
 What I want to focus on here is how to test the integrity of a card and it's files.

-In some cases, you may be unable to get a card's icon to appear in the taskbar after inserting the card, and be unable to get the following commands to run as shown because the file system has not mounted (example here).
+In some cases, you may be unable to get a card's icon to appear in the taskbar on your Zaurus after inserting the card, and be unable to get the following commands to run as shown because the file system has not mounted (example here).
 Before you give up, reboot your system with the card inserted.
 This may clear any problems preventing you from successfully doing the suggested diagnostics, with the icon appearing and commands working as shown below after rebooting.

-In order to test the physical integrity of a card, however, we need to determine what type of file system is on the card, if there is one.
+As part of our testing of the physical integrity of a card, however, we need to determine what type of file system is on the card, if there is one.
 Confused?
 Huh?
 What difference does the file system make if I want to test the hardware, not the file system?
 Does that seem backwards?
 I understand, but just read on.
 I think that is part of why it has been hard for me to figure out how to do this myself, so if you feel like a nerd about it, you are not alone. ;)

+We will need to use the "mount" command to find out the file system type.
 And we will not give it any arguments in this case, or it will not yield the information we want.
+Here is some sample output:

 bash-2.05# mount